Diane Miller SommervilleAssociate Professor

 - Andrew W. Mellon Research Fellowship, Virginia Historical Society (2005-06)

 - Phi Alpha Theta Award, Best First Book Award, 2005 (Rape and Race in the 19th-Century South).

 - Maddy Award for Excellence, Becton College Teacher of the Year, FDU, 2001-2002 (student award).

 - Becton College Teacher of the Year, FDU, 2000-2001 (faculty award).

 - Golieb Post-Doctoral Fellowship, New York Law School (1998-99, 1999-2000).
 Declined.

-- A. Elizabeth Taylor for Best Article in Southern Women's History, Southern Association for Women Historians (1996).
+- A. Elizabeth Taylor 'Prize' for Best Article in Southern Women's History, Southern Association for Women Historians (1996).